cal-poly-dxhub/eCR-semantic-interoperability/README.md

 - **Information Extraction:** Uses Claude AI to extract key clinical details from each section.
 - **Output Generation:** Produces a structured XML file with the findings.

-- In the terminal of this step you will see something like:
+**Terminal Output Example**
+When running the script, the terminal output may resemble the following:
 ```bash
 chunk 9 / 12:
 ------------------------------------------------------------